Gera1313/social-network/README.md

 ## Mock Up

 The following animations show examples of the application's API routes being tested in Insomnia.
-This is what it should function like when finished.

 The following animation shows GET routes to return all users and all thoughts being tested in Insomnia: